Redmond, Oregon Is Worth the Drive Out Here to See It.

 Who Moves Here

-Most of my relocation clients are coming from the Willamette Valley, Washington, California, or Texas.
+Most of my relocation clients are coming from the Portland in the Willamette Valley, Washington, California, or Texas.
 They're usually in their late 30s to mid 40s, they have a kid or two, and they've been talking about this move for longer than they'd like to admit.

 · "What if it's not what we think it is?"